 PCI DSS includes technical and operational requirements for security management, policies, procedures, network architecture, software design and other critical protective measures to prevent credit card fraud, hacking and various other security vulnerabilities and threats.
 The standards apply to all organizations that store, process or transmit cardholder data.

 Reason for the Policy: The standards are designed to protect cardholder information of patrons that utilize a credit card to transact business with CALS.
 This policy is intended to be used in conjunction with the complete PCI-DSS requirements as established and revised by the PCI Security Standards Council.

 Entities Affected by this Policy: All departments that collect, maintain or have access to credit card information must comply with PCI policy.
-These currently include all CALS Branches and Departments.
+These currently include:

 Who Should Read this Policy: All persons who have access to credit card information, including:

-- IT staff responsible for scanning CALS’ system to insure no credit card numbers are stored electronically.
+- CNS staff responsible for scanning CALS’s system to ensure no credit card numbers are stored electronically.

 Merchant Account – A relationship between CALS and a bank in order to accept credit card transactions.
 The merchant account is tied to a general ledger account to distribute funds appropriately to the organization (owner) for which the account was set up.

-Coordinator – CALS’ official who has oversight responsibility for the regulation/standard.
-Regulation monitors stay abreast of updates to their respective regulations, ensure policies are up to date and notify IT about changes.
+Coordinator – CALS official who has oversight responsibility for the regulation/standard.
+Regulation monitors stay abreast of updates to their respective regulations, ensure policies are up to date and notify CNS about changes.